 Australia-Indonesia BRIDGE Project

-Successful Australian schools participate in the professional learning program the following year.
+Successful Australian schools participate in the professional learning programme the following year.
 Indonesian schools are selected through partnerships developed in conjunction with provincial education authorities, managed by the Australian Embassy in Jakarta.

 Check out the Australia–Indonesia Partnerships Wikispace, an interactive online community where participants collaborate and share their exciting achievements.

 Acknowledgement:The Australia-Indonesia BRIDGE Project is supported by Australian Aid and the Australia-Indonesia Institute which are part of the Department of Foreign Affairs and Trade.
 The Australia–Indonesia BRIDGE Project was established as an initiative of the Australia–Indonesia Institute and the Asia Education Foundation, funded by The Myer Foundation and Australian Aid.